Skip to main content

 Charlotte's dominant health system is Atrium Health (formerly Carolinas HealthCare System), which operates Atrium Health Carolinas Medical Center, Atrium Health Pineville, Atrium Health Union, and dozens of affiliated practices across the Charlotte metro.

-For any Medicare Advantage beneficiary in Mecklenburg County, Atrium Health network status is the first thing to check.
-Atrium has historically negotiated aggressively with plan carriers, and not every plan has Atrium as in-network — particularly some lower-premium HMO plans.
+For any Medicare Advantage beneficiary in Mecklenburg County, Atrium network status is the first thing to check.
+Atrium has historically negotiated aggressively with plan carriers, and not every plan has Atrium as in-network, particularly some lower-premium HMO plans.

-Novant Health is the other major health system in the region, with Novant Health Presbyterian Medical Center and an extensive network of specialty practices.
+Novant Health operates Novant Health Presbyterian Medical Center and an extensive specialty network.
 Most major carriers maintain contracts with Novant, making it generally more accessible across plan types.

-Carolinas Rehabilitation and the spectrum of specialty services affiliated with both systems add to the complexity — if you have a specific specialist at Atrium Levine Cancer Institute or Atrium's cardiac program, verify that exact facility and physician's network participation, not just the system generally.
+Carolinas Rehabilitation and the spectrum of specialty services affiliated with both systems add complexity.
+If you have a specific specialist at Atrium Levine Cancer Institute or Atrium's cardiac program, verify that exact facility and physician's network participation, not just the system generally.

 Charlotte Medicare Advantage Plans